Answering the question of Solid or Engineered Wood Flooring?

 Solid hardwood floors come in a wide range of dimensions and styles, with each plank made up of completely solid wood and milled from a single piece of timber.
-Solid wood flooring was originally used for structural purposes, being installed to the perpendicular to the wooden support, beans of a building known as bearers and joists.
+Solid wood flooring was originally used for structural purposes, being installed to the perpendicular to the wooden support beams of a building known as bearers and joists.
 Modern construction techniques rarely use bearers and joists for the subfloor construction with most homes being of a concrete slab basis with a wood building frame, solid wood flooring is used more exclusively for its appearance.
-For flooring, solid woods has all the natural characteristics of real wood.
+For flooring, solid woods have all the natural characteristics of real wood.

 Engineered Wood Flooring:

 Laminate, vinyl and veneer floors are often confused with engineered wood floors.
 In fact, laminate uses an image of wood on its surface; vinyl is plastic formed to laminate vinyl and veneer uses a thin layer of wood with a core that could be one of a number of different composite wood products (most commonly, high-density fibreboard).

 Engineered wood is the most common type of wood flooring used globally.
 North America is the only continent with a larger solid wood market than engineered, although engineered wood is quickly catching up the market share.